NA-varez/NA-varez/README.md

   - [ ] Add projects to it with short descriptions
   - [ ] Link in pictures and/or repositories to the projects
 - [ ] Solidify foundation in OOB programming by rewriting an older Java project in C#
+- [ ] Get moving on the Nixie Tube Clock project

 ### In the Future
 - [ ] Start a Embedded Systems / Digital Design project featuring an FPGA and MCU